 discreet and appropriate eg: not in the presence of pupils

-Mobile phones, devices or wearable technology such as Smart Phones should be switched off and left in a safe, locked place during lesson times.
+Mobile phones, devices or wearable technology should be switched off and left in a safe, locked place during lesson times.
 The school cannot take responsibility for items that are lost or stolen.

 Staff should never contact pupils or parents from their personal mobile phone or give their mobile phone number to pupils or parents.
 If a member of staff needs to make telephone contact with a pupil, they should use the school telephone in the office.